The AccessAlly Teams feature allows to do bulk course enrollment, where one purchase includes multiple “seats” inside

 Each Team has a single “Parent” user and a designated number of “Child” users.

-Parent users have admin control, so they can add or remove additional Child users on their team.
+Parent users can add or remove Child users on their team.
 Parent users are also responsible for purchasing and cancelling the Team account.

 The list of tutorials on this page show you how to set up and manage the Teams Feature on your AccessAlly membership site.